Showing posts with label decision making. Show all posts

 Pass on buying one glass of wine at a time unless your company is paying for a mini bar in a hotel or the cost is less and not the same as an entire bottle of wine.

-For frequent wine drinkers, there is an innovative gadget on the market, the Coravin, that (1) pierces the cork of a wine bottle, (2) lets you pour a glass, (3) you remove the Caravin to reseal the cork, and (4) the rest of the wine stays good to drink months later as no air can get into the bottle to flatten the flavor of the wine.
+For frequent wine drinkers, there is an innovative gadget on the market, the Coravin, that (1) pierces the cork of a wine bottle, adding argon gas, (2) lets you pour a glass, (3) you remove the Caravin to reseal the cork, and (4) the rest of the wine stays good to drink months later as no air can get into the bottle to flatten the flavor of the wine.
 The Coravin is an expensive device and therefore an investment that only pays off if you drink enough wine.
 Unfortunately, the solution for drinking in moderation and not wasting wine doesn't come cheap.
 This leaves the door open for another clever entrepreneur to start cracking on a truer cost-efficient and eco-friendly solution!
 We'll wait ...

 You may also enjoy: